mehulj94/nookie/README.md

 # Nookie 🍪

-A simple Firefox extension that clears all cookies from the current website with a single click.
+A simple Firefox extension that clears all cookies and localStorage from the current website with a single click.

 ## Features

-- Clear all cookies for the current website instantly by clicking the extension icon
+- Clear all cookies and localStorage for the current website instantly by clicking the extension icon
-- Automatically reloads the page after clearing cookies
+- Automatically reloads the page after clearing data
 - No popup interface - just one click and done
+- Console feedback showing number of cookies and localStorage items cleared

 ## Installation